akhilesh-bisht/CRYPTO-TRACKER/README.md

 🔁 Cron Job (Price Sync)
 Runs every 30 minutes using node-cron.

-Calls CoinGecko API to fetch top 10 coins.
+Fetches top 10 coins from CoinGecko.

-Stores data in MongoDB with timestamps.
+Stores price history in MongoDB with timestamps.

-This data is used to populate the dashboard and charts.
+Used by charts and dashboard to show trends over time.

-🕒 Code Example (server/cronJob.js):
+🕒 Cron Code Sample (server/cronJob.js):
 js
 Copy
 Edit